timabell/timwise.co.uk/_posts/2019-07-08-why-every-team-needs-a-delivery-manager.md

 hand to the biggest problem of the day for a team at any time, but the code won't write itself and that's what I was hired to be a pro at.
 Having a DM lets me focus more creating software that actually does a job for our users.
-I like the way the wonderful Mark 'Stanners' Stanley put it many years ago that I still think cuts to best thing about it:
+I like the way the wonderful Mark 'Stanners' Stanley put it back in 2012.
+I still think this cuts to best thing about it:

 > The delivery manager is there to remove any and all things that are hindering
 > or ‘blocking’ them, so the team can deliver the product.